Artadi

 Contrasting Artadi’s own style with that of Rioja, Carlos proudly stated that, as of 2025, they have not one new barrel in house; the smallest of those barrels are five hundred and six hundred liters.
 “The region as a whole, they pushed for more ripeness, more body; for us, Tempranillo has structure - we don’t need to push it.”
 Thinking back to their map of restaurants, he adds that wine is meant to be drunk - but in the world, not at the winery.
 “Remember, you are at a table, with food - not in the lab - the wines should be able to be drunk, to finish the bottle!”

-Continuing the comparison through their obvious love of Burgundy, Patricia and Carlos expanded on their decisions, with dad, to separately vinify and bottle the Rioja plots.
+Their love of Burgundy obvious, Patricia and Carlos expanded on their decisions, with dad, to separately vinify and bottle the Rioja plots.
 “El Villar,” says Patricia, “Is more Volnay, Nuits-Saint-Georges, whereas Laguardia is more Pommard, more Vosne, sometimes some Chambolle.”

 With a wealth of knowledge in their minds and hands, the future of Artadi is bright with Carlos and Patricia.
 Both spent a good bit of time in the US, and have traversed the globe’s wine regions looking for inspiration and further confirmation of their beliefs.
 One thing is true: they are not misguided.
 Carlos boldly declares, “Think of DRC - nobody knows how many winemakers they have had.”
 Knowing this could go anywhere, we leave a gap of silence for him to fill.
 He does so, truthfully and admirably: “We don’t want you to think of my father, or of us.
 Only think of the vineyards.”